-Happiness: it's easy to think that it's a universal emotion.
+Happiness.
+It's easy to think that it's a universal emotion.
 But is it really?
 In reality, cross-cultural research suggests the opposite.
 The relationship between different cultures and happiness is far from simple and can vary enormously from country to country.

 In fact, in some parts of the world happiness is not necessarily a desirable state.
 For example, in Chinese culture, funerals are a happy occasion and preparing for them can generate levels of enthusiasm that would be hard to understand in the West.

-In this culture, people go to great lengths to prepare their funeral, choosing the clothes they'll wear, finding matching shoes and jewellery, planning the meals that will be served, etc. From a Western point of view, it would be easy to think they're preparing for their wedding instead!
+In this culture, people go to great lengths to prepare their funeral, choosing the clothes they'll wear, finding matching shoes and jewellery, planning the meals that will be served, etc. From a Western point of view, it would be easy to think they're preparing for a wedding instead!

-The Chinese case is just one of many examples that show how happiness in different cultures is interpreted and experienced.
+This example from China is just one of many examples that show how happiness in different cultures is interpreted and experienced.
 In this article we’ll take a look at the fascinating concept of happiness from a cross-cultural point of view, since learning more about happiness in different cultures can help us understand better our own pursuit of contentment.

 The more we learn about how happiness is understood across cultures, the more we realise that it's never straightforward to find common ground between different cultures and their well-being and joy.

-Culture clash: the meaning of happiness in China is different
+Culture clash: the meaning of happiness in China is different Pixabay/vutrongtien

 This subject has drawn the attention of researchers for decades.
 For example, surveys like Pew’s Ladder of Life and The World Values Survey try to measure life satisfaction and well-being at a global level.
 Year after year, the United Nations' World Happiness Report ranks countries according to their happiness levels and tries to understand what makes people happy.

 All these surveys and reports offer interesting insights into the ‘ingredients’ of happiness across cultures.
-And while it's important to remember there’s no standard recipe, the findings suggest that there are pretty much two ways of understanding and experiencing well-being and happiness: the Western and the non-Western way.
+And while it's important to remember that there’s no standard recipe, the findings suggest that there are pretty much two ways of understanding and experiencing well-being and happiness: the Western and the non-Western way.

 In Western societies, income and wealth are often considered important factors when it comes to achieving happiness.
 But does that mean that less well-off people are doomed to be unhappy?
 Not necessarily.